Progress Report on the Implementation of the EU Coordinated Plan on Artificial Intelligence (Volume 1): Actions by Member States

 - Funding and Promoting Innovative AI Ideas and Solutions

-- Nurturing Talent and Improving Skills Supply for a Thriving AI Ecosystem
+- Cultivating Talent and Improving Skills Supply for a Thriving AI Ecosystem

 Document Introduction

-This report is the core output of the collaborative project "Monitoring the Implementation of the EU Coordinated Plan on AI" between the Organisation for Economic Co-operation and Development (OECD) and the European Commission.
+This report is a core output of the collaborative project between the Organisation for Economic Co-operation and Development (OECD) and the European Commission to monitor the implementation progress of the EU Coordinated Plan on Artificial Intelligence.
 As the first volume in a series, this report focuses on policy implementation and action progress at the level of the 27 EU Member States.
-It systematically reviews the national strategies, governance frameworks, and specific measures adopted by each country since the 2021 revision of the EU Coordinated Plan on AI to support AI development and application.
+It systematically reviews the national strategies, governance frameworks, and specific measures taken by each country since the revision of the EU Coordinated Plan on AI in 2021 to support AI development and application.
 The report aims to comprehensively assess the current situation, identify common issues, showcase best practices, and provide an evidence-based foundation for promoting coordination and cooperation at the EU level.

-Regarding the development of enabling conditions, over half of the Member States have a national data strategy, two-thirds have a cloud computing strategy, over two-thirds are strengthening high-performance computing capacity, and more than half support the development of the semiconductor ecosystem.
+Regarding the development of enabling conditions, over half of the Member States have formulated national data strategies, two-thirds have cloud computing strategies, over two-thirds are strengthening high-performance computing capabilities, and more than half support the development of the semiconductor ecosystem.
 Building research capacity is a pillar of most national strategies.
-Over half of the Member States have established national-level AI excellence centers and launched large-scale AI R&D funding programs.
-However, cross-center and cross-country collaboration networks remain weak.
-In promoting technology transfer and market uptake, European Digital Innovation Hubs are present in all Member States, providing technical support to businesses, especially SMEs.
+Over half of the Member States have established national-level AI Excellence Centers and launched large-scale AI R&D funding programs.
+However, cross-center and cross-country collaborative networks remain weak.
+In promoting technology transfer and market application, European Digital Innovation Hubs (EDIHs) have branches in all Member States, providing technical support to businesses, especially SMEs.
 Nearly half of the Member States reported initiatives related to AI testing and experimentation facilities.
 Approximately two-thirds have introduced measures to help SMEs adopt AI and to support AI startups and scale-ups.

-The report pays special attention to the implementation of the two pillars: "Human-centric AI" and "High-Impact Areas."
-In education and skills, Member States are integrating AI into digital literacy programs from primary to higher education and expanding adult reskilling initiatives.
-However, systematic monitoring of AI-related courses and graduate numbers is not yet widespread.
-Initiatives to attract AI talent also primarily focus on academia, with a noticeable lack of programs targeting industry needs.
+The report pays special attention to the implementation of the two pillars focusing on a human-centric approach and high-impact sectors.
+In education and skills, Member States are integrating AI into digital literacy programs from basic to higher education and expanding adult skills retraining programs.
+However, systematic monitoring of AI courses and graduate numbers is not yet widespread.
+Initiatives to attract AI talent also primarily focus on academia, with projects addressing industry needs being significantly insufficient.
 Regarding application in key sectors, healthcare and the public sector are the most commonly addressed areas in national AI strategies, followed by transport, climate and environment, and agriculture.
-Although application cases are increasing, Member States commonly face shared challenges such as policy fragmentation, limited cross-border coordination, inadequate data-sharing frameworks, and talent capital constraints, which limit AI's potential to fully realize its transformative power in these areas.
+Despite the growing number of application cases, Member States commonly face shared challenges such as policy fragmentation, limited cross-border coordination, inadequate data-sharing frameworks, and constraints in human capital, which limit AI's potential to fully unleash its transformative power in these sectors.